wthomson/FitHome-docs/monitor/ElectricityMonitor.md

 ## The atm90e32 Python Class
 The class:
 - initializes the monitor by setting the calibration properties.
 Calibration properties differ depending on the CT and power supply used with the moniter (see below).
-- gets the power readings.
+- fetches the power readings.

 ### Calibration
 We need to calibrate prior to using the library.
 The default values are discussed in [Circuit Setup's documentation](https://github.com/CircuitSetup/Split-Single-Phase-Energy-Meter#calibration).